khuloodnasher/image-classification-project/README.md

 # Obtain Data:

+## Preprocessing Images:

+* All the images were reshaped to size 150 by 150

+* Load image data from the hierarchical file 'chest_xray' using an image datagenerator.

+* define testing,training , validation.

+* Decode the JPEG content to RGB grids of pixels.

+* reshape all images to same size of 150 x 150 pixels

+* Convert pixels into floating point tensors

+* chuck data by "batch_size=32'

+* Rescale the pixel values( between o and 255) to the [0,1] interval.

 ## About the X-ray images data:
 An input of  total x-ray images of 4,704  were  downloaded  from kaggle,